Deskstar: IBM Deskstar 75GXP failures

 Five disks removed from a dead IBM Deskstar 75GXP which failed in a server at the University of Florida in April 2003.
 Ten heads crashed so severely that almost all the magnetic media was removed from the flying part of the disks' surfaces revealing the transparent glass substrates.
 One disk in the upper left has some magnetic material on a portion of the head flying region.

 The IBM Deskstar 75GXP (six models ranging in capacity from 15 to 75 GB) became infamous circa 2001 for their reportedly high failure rates, which led to the drives being colloquially referred to as "Deathstar".
 Due to this, the drives were ranked 18th in PC Worlds "Worst Tech Products of All Time" feature in 2006.
-Note the simultaneously announced IBM Deskstar 40GV, a 5400 RPM version of the 7200 RPM 75GXP, did not suffer from the same reported high failure rate.

 Lawsuit

 Despite failures being reported within the manufacturer warranty period of three years, Michael T. Granito, Jr., an American user of IBM's 75GXP hard drives, filed a class-action lawsuit against IBM on 16 October 2001 for defects in the product causing it to "crash", with both of the drives he had bought having failed within a short time.
 IBM was found to have misled its customers about the reliability of the drives.
-Without admitting responsibility, they settled this lawsuit in 2005, agreeing to pay $100 to every user whose Deskstar 75GXP drives had failed.
-The settlement related to the following family of IBM Deskstar 75GXP HDD models: DTLA 307-015; DTLA 307-020; DTLA 307-030; DTLA 307-045; DTLA 307-060; DTLA 307-075; the Deskstar 40GV was not included in the litigation.
+Without admitting responsibility, they settled this lawsuit in 2005, agreeing to pay to every user whose Deskstar 75GXP drives had failed.
+The settlement related to the following family of IBM Deskstar 75GXP HDD models: DTLA-307015; DTLA-307020; DTLA-307030; DTLA -307045; DTLA-307060; DTLA-307075.

 Details

-The drives were known for an unusually high rate of head crashes, due to the magnetic coating soon beginning to loosen and sprinkle off from the platters, creating dust in the hard disk array and leading to crashes over large areas of the platters.
-The combination of two technologies, GMR (Giant Magneto-Resistive) heads on 3.5-inch glass platters, are said to be largely to blame for the issues.

-A firmware update introduced wear levelling which avoids the heads dwelling too long over the same area thereby reducing the potential for head crashes.
-The same firmware update also fixed a possible data corruption due to a problem with S.M.A.R.T. background operations.
+A firmware update introduced wear leveling which avoids the heads dwelling too long over the same area thereby reducing the potential for head crashes.
+The same firmware update also fixed a possible data corruption due to a problem with Self-Monitoring, Analysis and Reporting Technology background operations.

 Aftermath

 After the filing of the lawsuit, IBM unveiled the Deskstar 120GXP, and the Travelstar 60GH and 40GN on November 7, 2001.
-The Deskstar documentation was updated to show that the drives had been rated to 333 power-on hours per month (45 percent), leading to speculation that this was the result of the lawsuit.
-However, an IBM spokesperson replied that the rating was not new at the time.